St George's Church, Portobello

-The building is 122 ft long and 67 ft wide, and consisted of a flat-ceilinged nave with six bays, a single-bay chancel, and a 140 ft-high tower.
+The building is 122 ft long and 67 ft wide and consists of a flat-ceilinged nave with six bays, a single-bay chancel, and a 140 ft-high tower.
 Galleries extended the length of the north and south walls, and there was a two-tiered gallery on the west wall.
 In total the church could seat 380 people.
 The foundation stone was laid on 19 July 1821, and the church was consecrated by Archbishop Vernon Harcourt on 29 June 1825.

 The church was declared redundant and closed in 1981.
 It stood unused for a number of years until the University of Sheffield acquired it and in 1994 had it converted into a lecture theatre and student accommodation.
-Prior to this it had been the last of the Commissioners' churches in Sheffield to retain its original form.
+Prior to this, it had been the last of the Commissioners' churches in Sheffield to retain its original form.
 It is a Grade II listed building.

 In 2010 a nest-box was placed on the church rooftop, which is now home to a breeding pair of peregrine falcons that can be seen via live stream webcam.